khusmann/interlacer/README.md

 are denoted by column names surrounded by dots (e.g. `.age.` is the missing reason for the `age` column).
 When a value is `NA`, it always has a reason in the missing reason column.
-Similarly, when a missing reason is `NA`, it always has a valid value in the value column.
+Similarly, when a missing reason is `NA`, it always has a value in the value column.

 This allows us to separately reference values and missing reasons in a tidy and type-aware manner.
 For example, if I wanted to get a breakdown